Editing records

 Editing an existing record

-Existing records are edited inline using the tree-based bin editor on the record card.
-There is no separate “edit” dialog; click directly on the bin you want to change.
+You can edit existing records inline using the tree-based bin editor on the record card.
+There is no separate dialog for editing.

 Voyager preserves the original data type by default.
 If you change a value to a different type (for example, a string to an integer), a confirmation dialog appears before the type conversion is applied.